Belle Isle sits in the Detroit River between Michigan and Canada, but it is purely a U.S. icon and a historical park, unlike many in America today.

 The cost to enter Belle Isle is $12 when purchased with your license plate renewal $6 for motorcycles.
 A commercial pass is $17, and a daily pass for non-residents is $9.
 A $5 “convenience fee” is charged if you purchase a yearly pass at the park.
 If you walk or bicycle onto the island, entry is free.

-Read more Detroit stories here.
+Read more stories about Detroit here.

 1 Comment